kavinsrinivasan12/Library-Analytics-Engine-SQL/README.md

 - Only a small fraction of issued books remain overdue past 30 days — most returns happen within a healthy window
 - One author (Abdul Sant) accounts for the highest number of book issues across the catalog

-## 🚀 How to Run

-1. Import the 6 CSV files into a MySQL instance using the schema in `schema.sql`
-2. Run `library_queries.sql` to reproduce all 15 analyses
-3. (Optional) Review `data_quality_notes.md` before running return-based aggregations

 ---